samuelschimmel/samuelschimmel.github.io/wellness.md

-{:toc}
+* TOC {:toc

+Last update: July 2024

 # Preamble

 I find myself frequently dispensing health advice to friends and family members.
 In particular I give a lot of advice about sun protection, because it is alarmingly overlooked in our deranged sun-worshipping post-WWII American culture.
 I also compiled a list of less obvious oral care tips that I have sent to several folks.
 So I decided to combine these into a single document and add some other healthy lifestyle practices I recommend.
-Very little in this guide requires seeing a doctor or getting a prescription, it's mostly all practices
+This guide is not intended to be a comprehensive wellness guide, but rather a compilation of less obvious or intuitive information that I have discovered over the years through research, and I generally avoid belaboring common sense advice.
+Very little in this guide requires seeing a doctor or getting a prescription, it's mostly all OTC products and daily habits that anyone can implement.

 # Foundations